BlyatBeauty/PCGen-Data-Updater/README.md

    - The repo is downloaded as a zip file.
 The script download then extracts the zip file using PowerShell.

-Line 3) Copies the *data* folder from the repo it just downloaded to your pcgen folder. it will overwrite existing files with the same name but should preserve files that do not appear in the repo (aka any homebrew you may have made). **Remember to keep backups of your homebrew just in case**
+Line 3) Copies the *data* folder from the repo it just downloaded to your pcgen folder. it will overwrite existing files with the same name but should preserve files that do not appear in the repo (aka any homebrew you may have made). **Remember to keep backups of your homebrew just in case.**

 Line 4) Cleans up after itself, deleting the PCGen master repo from your system.